Lady Jane Grey is another teenage victim of her unscrupulous relatives who lost her head to the executioner's block.

 Public access into the ruins of Bradgate House is free of charge.
 For opening days and hours you can visit

 Katherine Parr was a very rich lady who owned several mansions.
 When Jane first went to live with her they resided in Chelsea Place, a riverside mansion in London which Katherine inherited when Henry VIII died.
 It no longer exists.

-Sudely Catstle is a privatley owned castle that is open to the public.
+Sudely Castle is a privately owned castle that is open to the public.
 You can visit the castle, hire it or have your wedding there.
-The also have 16 Sudeley Castle cottages for rent.
-For more infomation you can visit the website
+They also have 16 Sudeley Castle cottages for rent.
+For more information you can visit the website

 Jane settled into the royal apartments at the Tower of London when she was proclaimed Queen.
 But not soon after she found herself in another part of the building, imprisoned after being tried for treason.